-Although automatic metadata backup becomes the default action for clients, backup conflicts do not occur when multiple hosts share the same filesystem mount.
+Although automatic metadata backup becomes a default action for clients, backup conflicts do not occur when multiple hosts share the same filesystem mount.

 JuiceFS maintains a global timestamp to ensure that only one client performs the backup operation at the same time.
-When different backup periods are set between clients, then the backup is performed with the shortest period setting.
+When different backup periods are set between clients, then it will back up based on the shortest period setting.

 Backup Cleanup Policy

 JuiceFS periodically cleans up backups according to the following rules.